davidbenge/a2b-agency/README.md

 #### Event Types

-1. **Brand Registration Received**
+1. **a2b Brand Registration Received**
-   - Label: "Brand Registration Received"
+   - Label: "a2b Brand Registration Received"
    - Code: `com.adobe.a2b.registration.received`
    - Description: "This contains an echo of event that was received from remote brand"